 Eva Sjuve is a media artist, developer, and art theorist working with issues of contingent agencies, embodied computational systems, ecologies, and urban environments.
-I have been commissioned to develop new work to be performed at the PERFORMA Biennale in New York, resulting in a full-body sensor body system for interactive sound, that was later performed at the conference New Interfaces for Musical Expression (NIME), and LEAP, Berlin.
-In 2003 I worked with interactive machine learning with a group of artists at ZKM, Karlsruhe, and has since incoprorated AI in more recent work as interfaces for plants, fungi, and environments, such as Metopia (atmospheres and pollution), Planterium (vegetal intelligence), and Funghi Orchestra together with Tomas Valentinaitis (singing fungi).
-My main interest has been the perception of temporal and spatial processes and how to navigate these in artistic work.
-In 1996 I received the Jury's Award at New York Expo for my video Mythologi from Jonathan Crary and Sally Berger for finding new ways to handle temporal perception in video and audio.
+She have been commissioned to develop new work to be performed at the PERFORMA Biennale in New York, resulting in a full-body sensor body system for interactive sound, that was later performed at the conference New Interfaces for Musical Expression (NIME), and LEAP, Berlin.
+In 2003 she worked with interactive machine learning with a group of artists at ZKM, Karlsruhe, and has since incoprorated AI in more recent work as interfaces for plants, fungi, and environments, such as Metopia (atmospheres and pollution), Planterium (vegetal intelligence), and Funghi Orchestra together with Tomas Valentinaitis (singing fungi).
+Eva Sjuve is interested in the perception of temporal and spatial processes and how to navigate these in artistic work.
+In 1996 she received the Jury's Award at New York Expo for her video Mythologi from Jonathan Crary and Sally Berger for finding new ways to handle temporal perception in video and audio.

-In 2010 I introduced the concept of the Urban Operating System into the academic discourse at MediaCity with my work Ghost Scraper and futher elaboration at the Hybrid City Conference in Athens.
-I have published over 35 papers and presentaions at conferences in art to technology.
-I hold a master's degree from The Interactive Telecommunication Program at New York University and a double master's in art theory and film/theatre.
-I also studied electronic and computer arts at the School of Visual Arts in New York City, and electronic music composition at the Centre de Creation Musicale de Iannis Xenakis (CCMIX) in Paris, and sound design at IRCAM in Paris.
-I have been teaching Physical Interface Design at Aalborg University in Copenhagen, and have been an invited guest lecturer in art and technology around the world.
+In 2010 she introduced the concept of the Urban Operating System into the academic discourse at MediaCity with the work Ghost Scraper and futher elaboration at the Hybrid City Conference in Athens.
+Eva Sjuve has published over 40 papers and presentaions at conferences in art and technology.
+She hold a master's degree from The Interactive Telecommunication Program at New York University and a double master's in art theory and film/theatre.
+She also studied electronic and computer arts at the School of Visual Arts in New York City, and electronic music composition at the Centre de Creation Musicale de Iannis Xenakis (CCMIX) in Paris, and sound design at IRCAM in Paris.
+Eva Sjuve has been teaching Physical Interface Design at Aalborg University in Copenhagen, at the Royal Institute of Technology in Stockholm, and have been an invited guest lecturer in art and technology around the world.